frankmorgner/vsmartcard/ACardEmulator/doc/README.txt

 transmitting it without any protection between card and terminal.
 You may want to have a look at `Erik Nellesson's
 <http://sar.informatik.hu-berlin.de/research/publications/SAR-PR-2014-08/SAR-PR-2014-08_.pdf>`_
-`Virtual Keycard`_,which uses the PACE protocol for PIN verification.
+`Virtual Keycard`_, which uses the PACE protocol for PIN verification.

 .. _acardemulator_install: